jpskenn/Jones/README.md

 Symmetrical alpha-keys and nearby right side mod-keys provide natural typing position.

 It has compact and light fingering which like 40% and 50% keyboards.
-And also, it has enough keys, no need to pushnumeric and symbol keys into layers.
+And also, it has enough keys, no need to push numeric and symbol keys into layers.

 It can be used with GH60 or Poker compatible cases.